delta-12/avr_toolchain_atmega328/README.md

 #### Ubuntu and other Debian-based Linux distros

-The AVR toolchain can be installed on Ubuntu and other Debian-based Linux distributions as follows.
+The AVR toolchain can be installed on Ubuntu and other Debian-based Linux distributions with the following commands.

 1. Update package sources